The reason you need to present identification is so the Transport Agency can prevent people from getting a driver licence fraudulently.

 A medical certificate for driver licensing purposes must:

-The cost of a medical certificate will vary from doctor to doctor.
+The cost of a medical certificate will vary between health practitioners.
 (You are responsible for meeting these costs.)

-Ask for an NZ Transport Agency Medical certificate for driver licence (your doctor will have copies).
+Ask for an NZ Transport Agency Medical certificate for driver licence (your health practitioner will have copies).

 For many driver licensing services, you’ll need to visit a driver licensing agent.

 Driver licensing agents include selected branches of:

 Or you can look in your phone book for your local branch, look online, or call our contact centre on 0800 822 422.